katunopolis/vibe-faveo/project-structure.md

 4. Use Docker Compose for local development environment
 5. Be aware of the ambiguous class resolution warnings (they're expected)
 6. Test your changes locally before deploying to Railway
+7. Use the provided database maintenance scripts when deploying to new environments

 ## Deployment
 The project is configured for deployment on Railway with the following considerations: